-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 At 11 a.m., the center dubs the storm “Potential Tropical Cyclone 15” and issues its first forecast discussion.

-By 5 p.m., the trough has strengthened into a tropical storm, with estimated 50 mile-per-hour winds.
+By 5 p.m., the trough has strengthened into a tropical storm, with estimated 50-mile-per-hour winds.

 The National Weather Service names it Tropical Storm Maria.
-John Cangialosi, the hurricane specialist on duty, warns that “Maria could also affect the British and U.S. Virgin Islands and Puerto Rico by mid week as a dangerous major hurricane.”
+John Cangialosi, the hurricane specialist on duty, warns that “Maria could also affect the British and U.S. Virgin Islands and Puerto Rico by midweek as a dangerous major hurricane.”

 Sunday, September 17—Three days before landfall

 The National Hurricane Center continues to watch Maria, issuing forecasts throughout the day.
-In the afternoon, an Air Force hurricane hunter flies into the storm and records 75 mile-per-hour wind speeds.
+In the afternoon, an Air Force hurricane hunter flies into the storm and records 75-mile-per-hour wind speeds.

 At 5 p.m., the National Weather Service announces that the storm is now a hurricane.
 Maria is “likely to affect” Puerto Rico as a “dangerous major hurricane,” warns the center.
 In official graphics, it suggests that the storm will make landfall near midday on Wednesday, September 20.